signalfx/splunk-otel-go/example/README.md

 # Example

-The example instrumenting simple HTTP server and client application.
+This example instruments a simple HTTP server and client application.

-The applications are setup to send spans to OTel Collector which propagates them to both Splunk Observability Cloud and a local Jaeger.
+Both applications are configured to send spans to a local instance of the OpenTelemetry Collector, which propagates them to both Splunk Observability Cloud and to a local Jaeger instance.

 ## Prerequisites